OpenCouncilData/ocd-standards/toilets.md

 * `female`: Whether toilets for women are available (`yes`,`no`).
 (Tag unisex toilets as `yes`)
 * `male`: Whether toilets for men are available (`yes`, `no`).
 (Tag unisex toilets as `yes`)
 * `wheelchair`: Whether toilets accessible by wheelchair users are available. (`yes`, `no`)
-* `week_open`: What time the toilets open on weekdays, in 0-padded 24 hour time. `00:00` for always open.
+* `week_open`: What time the toilets open on weekdays, in 0-padded 24 hour time. `00:00` for always open/closed.
-* `week_close`: What time the toilets close on weekdays, in 24 hour time. `24:00` for always open.
+* `week_close`: What time the toilets close on weekdays, in 0-padded 24 hour time. `24:00` for always open, `00:00` for always closed.
 * `sat_open`: As above for Saturdays.
 * `sat_close`: As above for Saturdays.
 * `sun_open`: As above for Sundays.